-2- Visit Your Doctor
+2- Consult Your Physician

 3- Decide What You Will or Will Not Accept

-4- Find Intended Parents
+4- Find Your Intended Parents

 Sometimes, fertility clinics may even refer former surrogates to new parents for another journey if she was a good patient in the past.

-5- Create a Contract
+5- Create an independent surrogate Contract

-Gestational surrogates and intended parents sometimes spend years looking for the right match.
+Gestational carriers and intended parents sometimes spend years looking for the right match.
 Agencies can make this process simpler for some people because they have experience working with these contracts.
 That is one of the reasons to use an agency.

-In Canada, surrogates cannot be paid for carrying a baby.
+In Canada, compassionate surrogates cannot be paid for carrying a baby.
 Intended parents can only reimburse surrogates for medical expenses and other pregnancy-related expenses and necessities.
 That means that surrogacy in Canada must be primarily for altruistic reasons.

 7- Begin Preparing Medically for the Transfer